Years of Service

 Local heroes' garden

-Chair: Bettye Hill • The Local Heroes’ Garden was created to honor Police, Fire, EMT and first Responders who put their lives on the line every day on our behalf.
+Co-chairs: Barbara Katz, Nilda Ramos • The Local Heroes’ Garden was created to honor Police, Fire, EMT and first Responders who put their lives on the line every day on our behalf.
 Created in an abandoned area at the end of Veterans’ Memorial Park by Warwick Valley Gardeners and members of the community, this lovely perennial garden offers a display of color and blooms throughout the growing seasons.
 In 2013 it was awarded First Place in the Community Gardens category by the Federated Garden Clubs of America.
-This garden is now maintained by the committee and volunteers from Warwick Grove.
+This garden is now maintained by the committee.

 Village hall garden